The Six City Strategy – Open and Smart Services

 Forum Virium Helsinki has been the key partner in developing the strategy, utilizing the knowledge base built in European Connected Smart Cities projects, such as CitySDK

 Cities are the engines of the European economy and can be considered as catalysts for creativity and innovation throughout the EU.
 Some 68 % of the EU population lives in a metropolitan region, and these regions generate 67% of the EU’s GDP.
 However, cities are also the places where persistent problems such as unemployment, segregation and poverty are at their most severe.
 The policies pursued in relation to urban areas therefore have a wider significance for the EU as a whole.

-- In Open Innovation Environments the cities develop physical and digital tools, methods and innovation environments to foster the creation of new products and services in real urban environments.
+- In Open Innovation Platforms the cities develop physical and digital tools, methods and innovation environments to foster the creation of new products and services in real urban environments.

 - In Open Data and Interfaces the cities open up, harmonise and publish their data reserves and interfaces to support the creation of new solutions, apps and services.
 The body of the six cities is an excellent experimental environment and market for businesses.

-- Lastly, in Open Inclusion the cities develop open multi-channel and interdisciplinary citizen services.
+- Lastly, in Open Participation and customership the cities develop open multi-channel and interdisciplinary citizen services.
 Better services support the inclusion of all citizens.

 A minimum of 5% of the ERDF resources allocated to each Member State shall be invested in integrated actions for sustainable urban development, implemented through the Integrated Territorial Investment (ITI) tool, with the management and implementation delegated to cities (Article 7, paragraph 2 of the proposed ERDF regulation).

-The budget of the Open and Agile Cities Strategy for the whole period is at least 79 M€.
+The budget of The Six City Strategy for the whole period is at least 79 M€.
 The strategy is funded by ERDF and European Social Fund (ESF), the Finnish Government and the participating cities.